 The severity of placental abruption and the potential level of damage a baby might sustain is based on:

 - How much reserve the baby has

 - How much time goes by from the time the placental abruption occurred until the baby is delivered

 Severe Placental Abruption

 If the placental separation is complete or severe, the baby will have to be delivered immediately in order to prevent severe brain damage caused by oxygen deprivation.
-Types of brain damage that can occur include hypoxic ischemic encephalopathy (HIE), cerebral palsy, periventricular leukomalacia (PVL) and intellectual disabilities and developmental delays.
+Types of brain damage that can occur include hypoxic-ischemic encephalopathy (HIE), cerebral palsy, periventricular leukomalacia (PVL), and intellectual and developmental disabilities.

 If there is any suspicion of placental abruption, urgent delivery is indicated when:

 The mother is unstable (regardless of the age of the baby).
 The mother is unstable when: